-How to Find Your Net Worth is part of a financial planning series called How to Make a Budget.
-To start this series from the beginning, read the introduction.
+How to Find Your Net Worth is part of a financial planning series called How to Make a Budget — Easy Steps for Beginners.

 I’m worth it.
 You’re worth it.
 We’re all worth it.
 Great.
 I love it when advertisers sing me the tales of “worth” to make a sale.
 The pitch must be working because everyone these days is praised for being “worth it”.

 But are you worth it?
 The sad scenario is many of us have no clue what we’re worth.
 We amass assets, incur debts, and still have no idea how the mathy math adds up.

 I want you to know how the math adds up.